taahamahdi/i18n-ai-translate/jsons/README.md

 # `jsons/`

 Keep your input and output JSON files here.
-This is where the script considers as the root location.